Western New England University: History

-Undergraduate students choose from nearly 50 majors as they earn a Bachelor of Arts (B.A.), Bachelor of Science (B.S.), or Bachelor of Science in Business Administration (B.S.B.A).
-Certificates and other non-degree programs are also offered.

-Undergraduate Business and Engineering students must take certain general education classes through the College of Arts and Sciences.
-Students enrolled in several Arts and Sciences may choose one of several majors that can be fulfilled entirely within that school.
-All undergraduates may take classes across schools to achieve an integrated liberal-professional education.

 Affiliations

 Western New England University is accredited by the New England Commission of Higher Education.
 Business programs are accredited by the Association to Advance Collegiate Schools of Business, engineering programs are accredited by the Accreditation Board for Engineering and Technology, and social work programs are accredited by the Council on Social Work Education.
 The School of Law is accredited by the American Bar Association and is a member of the Association of American Law Schools.
 Teacher education programs have been approved by the Massachusetts Board of Education and are part of the Interstate Certification Compact.
 Western New England University is also a member of the Association of American Colleges, the National Association of Independent Colleges and Universities, and the Association of Independent Colleges and Universities of Massachusetts.

+Rankings

+In 2025 (2026 Best National Universities List), U.S. News & World Report ranked Western New England University tied for No. 283 out of 436 National Universities, tied for No. 113 out of 286 Best Undergraduate Engineering Programs at schools where a doctorate is not offered, and tied for No. 386 out of 433 Top Performers on Social Mobility.

+Western New England University has consistently dropped in its rankings over the past few years.
+On the Best National Universities List, it was ranked #234 for 2023, #236 for 2024, #273 for 2025, and #283 for 2026.